-I’m knee deep in the home buying process which has been rather stressful for me (and I rarely get stressed).
-I think it has been rough because I’ve never been through this process before, and the decisions made will impact me for the rest of my life in a way that no other decision to date has.
-Choosing a school and eventually a job were big decisions but hardly stressful.
+I’m knee-deep in the home buying process, which has been rather stressful for me (and I rarely get stressed).
+I think it has been rough because I’ve never been through this process before, and the decisions made will impact me for the rest of my life in a way that no other choice to date has.
+Choosing a school and eventually, a job was big decisions but hardly stressful.
 The home buying process has been far different.

-There are many real estate sites (Trulia.com, Redfin.com and Zillow.com) which have been very helpful.
-They provide solid base information on properties but they don’t have communities comprised of valuable members.
-They don’t afford me with the ability to ask a question and recieve a trustworthy response in return.
-Trulia has built a community aimed at providing Q&A and Advice, but the people on it don’t seem trustworthy since every answer is accompanied with a phone number to a real estate agent begging for you to call them.
-I think there is serious opportunity in this space to provide a valuable platform for users willing and ready to shell out major bucks.
+There are many real estate sites (Trulia.com, Redfin.com, and Zillow.com), which have been very helpful.
+They provide solid base information on properties, but they don’t have communities comprised of valuable members.
+They don’t afford me the ability to ask a question and receive a trustworthy response in return.
+Trulia has built a community aimed at providing Q&A and Advice.
+Still, the people on it don’t seem credible since every answer is accompanied by a phone number to a real estate agent begging for you to call them.
+I think there is a serious opportunity in this space to provide a valuable platform for users willing and ready to shell out major bucks.

 I was skeptical after I first tried it out, thinking it was just another Q&A site.
 However, the site has grown on me with time.
-That’s because it has taken some time for people to learn how to utilize it best, and for it to provide value to visitors, it needs to have a valuable user-base (smart, educated and experienced professionals) willing to share their knowledge.
-That’s exactly what Quora has now and while its number of users has grown, so has the number of topics, questions and answers.
-Quora is a fantastic, valuable tool but I don’t think it’s because of the functionality they provide; it’s because of its members.
+That’s because it has taken some time for people to learn how to utilize it best, and for it to provide value to visitors, it needs to have a valuable user-base (smart, educated, and experienced professionals) willing to share their knowledge.
+That’s precisely what Quora has now, and while its number of users has grown, so has the number of topics, questions, and answers.
+Quora is a fantastic, valuable tool, but I don’t think it’s because of the functionality they provide; it’s because of its members.

-I don’t know how Quora gained such valuable users but I hope to know soon by asking that same question on the site (click here).
-If Trulia had a comparably valuable user base, I’d be far less stressed about the home buying process.
+I don’t know how Quora gained such valuable users, but I hope to know soon by asking that same question on the site (click here).
+If Trulia had a comparably useful user base, I’d be far less stressed about the home buying process.